-SQL Server Data Files in Microsoft Azure enables native support for SQL Server database files stored as Microsoft Azure Blobs.
-It allows you to create a database in SQL Server running in on-premises or in a virtual machine in Microsoft Azure with a dedicated storage location for your data in Microsoft Azure Blob Storage.
-This enhancement especially simplifies to move databases between machines by using detach and attach operations.
+SQL Server Data Files in Microsoft Azure enables native support for SQL Server database files stored as blobs.
+It allows you to create a database in SQL Server running in on-premises or in a virtual machine in Microsoft Azure with a dedicated storage location for your data in Microsoft Azure Blob storage.
+It also simplifies the process of moving databases between machines.
+You can detach databases from one machine and attach them to another machine.
 In addition, it provides an alternative storage location for your database backup files by allowing you to restore from or to Microsoft Azure Storage.
 Therefore, it enables several hybrid solutions by providing several benefits for data virtualization, data movement, security and availability, and any easy low costs and maintenance for high-availability and elastic scaling.

 This topic introduces concepts and considerations that are central to storing SQL Server data files in Microsoft Azure Storage Service.

-For a practical hands-on experience on how to use this new feature, see Tutorial: Using the Microsoft Azure Blob storage service with SQL Server 2016 databases .
+For a practical hands-on experience on how to use this feature, see Tutorial: Using the Microsoft Azure Blob storage service with SQL Server 2016 databases.

 Why use SQL Server data files in Microsoft Azure?

 Easy and fast migration benefits: This feature simplifies the migration process by moving one database at a time between machines in on-premises as well as between on-premises and cloud environments without any application changes.
 Therefore, it supports an incremental migration while maintaining your existing on-premises infrastructure in place.
 In addition, having access to a centralized data storage simplifies the application logic when an application needs to run in multiple locations in an on-premises environment.
-In some cases, you may need to rapidly setup computer centers in geographically dispersed locations, which gather data from many different sources.
-By using this new enhancement, instead of moving data from one location to another, you can store many databases as Microsoft Azure blobs, and then run Transact-SQL scripts to create databases on the local machines or virtual machines.
+In some cases, you may need to rapidly set up computer centers in geographically dispersed locations, which gather data from many different sources.
+With Azure Data Files, instead of moving data from one location to another, you can store many databases as Microsoft Azure page blobs, and then run Transact-SQL scripts to create databases on the local machines or virtual machines.

 Cost and limitless storage benefits: This feature enables you to have limitless off-site storage in Microsoft Azure while leveraging on-premises compute resources.
 When you use Microsoft Azure as a storage location, you can easily focus on the application logic without the overhead of hardware management.
 If you lose a computation node on-premises, you can set up a new one without any data movement.

 High availability and disaster recovery benefits: Using SQL Server Data Files in Microsoft Azure feature might simplify the high availability and disaster recovery solutions.
-For example, if a virtual machine in Microsoft Azure or an instance of SQL Server crashes, you can re-create your databases in a new SQL Server instance by just re-establishing links to Microsoft Azure Blobs.
+For example, if a virtual machine in Microsoft Azure or an instance of SQL Server crashes, you can re-create your databases in a new SQL Server instance by just re-establishing links to the blobs.

-Security benefits: This new enhancement allows you to separate a compute instance from a storage instance.
+Security benefits: With SQL Server data files in Azure, you can separate a compute instance from a storage instance.
 You can have a fully encrypted database with decryption only occurring on compute instance but not in a storage instance.
-In other words, using this new enhancement, you can encrypt all data in public cloud using Transparent Data Encryption (TDE) certificates, which are physically separated from the data.
+In other words, you can encrypt all data in public cloud using Transparent Data Encryption (TDE) certificates, which are physically separated from the data.
 The TDE keys can be stored in the master database, which is stored locally in your physically secure on-premises computer and backed up locally.
 You can use these local keys to encrypt the data, which resides in Microsoft Azure Storage.
 If your cloud storage account credentials are stolen, your data still stays secure as the TDE certificates always reside in on-premises.